dms-view/dms-view.github.io/dataupload.md

 The data file is the main source of data for <a href="https://dms-view.github.io" target="_blank">`dms_view`</a>.

-This file contains the measurements for the site dot plot, the measurements for the mutation logoplot, and the map between the site plot numbering and the protein structure numbering.
+This file contains the measurements for the site plot, the measurements for the mutation plot, and the map between the site plot numbering and the protein structure numbering.

 The data file is a `csv` (comma-separated file) and it must have the following columns:
-* **site**: The site dot plot will be ordered by this column.
+* **site**: The site plot will be ordered by this column.
 The values must be ordinal.
-* **label_site**: The site dot plot will be labeled by this column.
+* **label_site**: The site plot will be labeled by this column.
 The values can be numeric or a string.
 * **wildtype**: The wildtype at a given site.
 The tooltips will display this information.
 The values can be numeric or a string.
-* **mutation**: The mutation logoplot will display this mutation.
+* **mutation**: The mutation plot will display this mutation.
 The values must be a single uppercase letter.
-* **condition**: The experimental condition used in the experiment to generate the data for the site dot plot and the mutation logoplot.
+* **condition**: The experimental condition used in the experiment to generate the data for the site plot and the mutation plot.
 The dropdown menu will display the conditions and the user can toggle between different conditions.
 * **protein_chain**: The protein chain(s) in the pdb file for a given site.
 The values must be in a space-separated list.
 * **protein_site**: The protein site in the pdb file for a given site.